Josei manga: Sexism

 Sexism in josei manga often reflects and frequently reinforces traditional gender roles and societal expectations of women in Japan.
-Despite its target audience of adult women and its engagement with mature themes such as career, relationships, and personal autonomy, josei manga often perpetuates stereotypical portrayals of women as emotionally dependent or primarily defined through romantic relationships as submissive.
-Several narratives have been criticized for romanticizing and normalize unhealthy relationship dynamics.
+Despite its target audience of adult women and its engagement with mature themes such as career, relationships, and personal autonomy, josei manga often perpetuates stereotypical portrayals of women such as emotional dependency and submissiveness in romantic relationships.
+Several narratives have been criticized for romanticizing and normalizing unhealthy relationship dynamics.

 Themes and subgenres

 There are three primary subgenres in josei manga: drama, romance, and pornography.
 In 2002, drama and romance titles collectively represented roughly 80 percent of sales in the josei collected volume market, while pornography composed the remaining 20 percent.
 Drama and romance titles are typically released by large Japanese publishing companies, while pornography is typically published by smaller publishing houses.

 Drama

 Many josei dramas are realist stories about the lives of ordinary women.
 These stories are typically focused on a working woman in a given profession, most commonly a housewife, office lady, or pink-collar worker.
 Narratives typically focus on common personal issues such as dating, childcare, eldercare, beauty standards, workplace issues, marital strife, or adultery.
 Many also address social issues, such as aging and dementia, prostitution, or violence against women.
 Josei manga does also feature male protagonists, typically bishōnen (literally "beautiful boys", roughly analogous to the Western "pretty boy") who often appear in stories with homoerotic subtext.

 Stories are sometimes based on the experiences of readers themselves, who are actively invited to submit stories based on their own life experiences, and receive payment if their submissions are chosen to be adapted into manga.
 Josei manga magazines often publish special issues dedicated to a specific topic, such as issues devoted to divorce, illnesses, and cosmetic surgery.
 These topic-based issues occasionally include non-manga columns that provide information about the subjects covered in the issue.
 Sociologist Kinko Itō considers that josei dramas serve as a form of catharsis for the reader by depicting a character who is enduring greater hardship than they are, while manga scholar Fusami Ogi considers josei dramas as presenting role models and potential ways of life for female readers.